klamma/ar-for-eu-book/_chapters/chapters/display.md

 When the monitor is switched on, an electron beam is generated at the rear end of the tube.
 A luminous point is created on the mat screen.
 The electron beam from the electron gun can be directed with electromagnets.
-Color displays have three cathodes, one each for the colors red, green and blue (basic colors).
+Colour displays have three cathodes, one each for the colours red, green and blue (basic colours).
-At the point where these three colors meet the screen, they merge to form a mixed color.
+At the point where these three colours meet the screen, they merge to form a mixed colour.
-So that no color chaos occurs on the screen, there is a shadow mask[^1] directly behind the screen, so that each electron beam only illuminates its color point.
+So that no colour chaos occurs on the screen, there is a shadow mask[^1] directly behind the screen, so that each electron beam only illuminates its colour point.
 CRTs can work either in random scan mode (vector displays) or in raster scan mode, as known from TVs.

 Cathode ray tubes have been used in televisions, computer monitors, arcade machines and radar equipment.
-The latter are so called Vector Displays, which are based on Random Scan System.
+The latter are so-called Vector Displays, which are based on Random Scan System.
 In contrast to the Raster Scan System, which is the basis for televisions and computer screens and uses pixels along scan lines to draw an image, Random Scan Systems, such as Vector Displays, are designed for line drawing applications and use various mathematical functions for drawing {% cite Java20 %}.

 A few years ago even projectors were realized with the help of CRTs to expose large canvases.